au-williams/discord-bot/readme.md

 ## Anatomy of the bot

-The bot is a framework meant to automate most code-heavy tasks working with the Discord API.
+The bot is a framework meant to automate many code-heavy tasks working with the Discord API.
 You simply need to add a new JavaScript file to the `plugins` folder to add functionality.
-You should export one or many of these objects in that script as needed:
+You should export one or more of these objects in that script as needed:

 <details>
   <summary>export const CronJobs</summary>